 Students must register the vehicles they drive to school with the Director of Students.
 Each student will be assigned a specific parking space.
 Parking passes/spaces will be assigned as long as spaces are available.
+Please note: We do sell out of spaces towards the beginning of spring.
 Students who park off school property may be in violation of the private property of others, and do so at their own risk.
 Trinity High School does not encourage any student to park off school property.